 Living in Montana a lot of these things are seasonal and we do hit the grocery store more often thru the couple coldest months.
 We will buy more frozen veggies.
 We use more of the veggies I dehydrated.
 We watch for sales and make a lot more stews and soups.

 I also do a lot more juicing during the winter with dried juice powder.
 I have sampled quite a few brands to find one I can stand the taste of.
-See some of my favorites in the links at the bottom of this article.
 It’s a cost efficient way to get loads of nutrients we might otherwise miss out on.
 You can even get them in capsules if that is your preference.
-The company I get my whole food vitamins from also make some potent juice powders.
-A little bit goes a long way.
-I have added some of their carrot powder to soups and stews.
+I have added some carrot powder to soups and stews.
+A little bit goes a long way..
+There are other juice powders and another one of my favorites is Baobab fruit.

 People spend far more money on diet meal programs and gym memberships.